Zinc

 Zinc plays a crucial role in the management of cEDS (Classical Ehlers-Danlos Syndrome) due to its involvement in collagen synthesis and wound healing.

-Zinc is an essential mineral that acts as a cofactor for enzymes involved in collagen production.
-Collagen is a key structural protein in connective tissues, including skin, tendons, and ligaments.
-In individuals with cEDS, there is a defect in collagen synthesis, leading to fragile and hyperextensible skin, joint hypermobility, and other symptoms characteristic of the condition.
+Zinc is an essential mineral that acts as a cofactor for various enzymes involved in collagen production.
+Collagen is a key structural protein in the body, providing strength and support to connective tissues, skin, and blood vessels.
+In individuals with cEDS, there is a defect in collagen synthesis, leading to fragile skin, hyperextensible joints, and other symptoms characteristic of the condition.

 Zinc Supplementation: